-Writing a perfect solution design or solution architect for any RPA solution is most critical piece into the RPA development process.
+Writing a perfect solution design or solution architect for any RPA solution is the most critical piece into the RPA development process.
 In this article, going to suggest some best points for writing a good Solution Design Document (SDD) for an RPA solution.
-Here, I shall not go deep into the Table of Contents of any good SDD or Solution Architecture Document, while good templates are already taken care by the respective process engineering teams.
+Here, I shall not go deep into the Table of Contents of any good SDD or Solution Architecture Document, while good templates are already taken care of by the respective process engineering teams.

 Blue Prism is a platform for creating automated processes and executing them in a secure, virtual environment.
-An automated process should be able to run unattended and unobserved, and this document sets out to explain how to make this principle central to a solution design.
+An automated process should be able to run unattended and unobserved, and this document sets out to explain how to make this principle central to solution design.

 1. Designing for Unattended Automation